Chinese-style Whole Steamed Fish

 5. Pour all of the seasoning onto the fish.
 Massage well and make sure ginger and garlic are wedged inside and around the fish.
-This will allow for the flavors to absorb evenly into the fish, and bring out a fragrant flavor.
+This will allow for the flavours to absorb evenly into the fish, and bring out a fragrant flavour.
 I like to add uncut chunks of ginger inside the fish, to remove any trace of fishiness!

 8. Garnish with the remainder of the coriander and the fried garlic.
 Serve immediately.

 1. Scoring fish also means slicing the fish on the thickest part of its flesh.
 Makes 3 scored on each side of the fish.
 This will ensure that the fish absorbs all the flavours of the seasoning.